aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ### Deploying the Database

-This uses the values from config file ```config-dev-env.sh```.
-__Important__: This file will be used everywhere!
-Make sure you edit the file with config value for your AWS account!
+The deployment script reads the values from config file ```config-dev-env.sh``` (__important__: This file will be used everywhere!
+Make sure you edit the file with config value for your AWS account!).

-Now deploy the database resources like this (__important__: Notice that we only specify the prefix of the config file `config-dev` not the full file name).
+Now deploy the database resources by invoking the deploy script and passing the config file as an input parameter (__important__: Notice that we only specify the prefix of the config file (eg, `config-dev`) not the full file name).
-)

 ```bash
 # from project's root directory